 Skip to Main Content

-Instruction in Diverse Classrooms: Library Services
+Instruction in Diverse Classrooms

 Library Catalog

 OneSearch is a discovery search platform where you can find articles, books, book chapters, films, and other materials in print and digital format.
-The dashboard has several features that will help you create folders (Projects) to organize your assignments, save materials to your folders and view your older searches.
-You will find Prospector under Supplemental Sources in the Dashboard.

 Discovery